Latest Revision (10/02/22)

-15.2 For the purposes of this clause and to the extent personal data is subject to the laws of a jurisdiction outside of the EU, “applicable EU or Member State law” shall be read as “Data Protection Law”.
+15.2 For the purposes of this clause and to the extent personal data is subject to the laws of a jurisdiction outside of the UK, “applicable UK law” shall be read as “Data Protection Law”.

 15.3 Information on the data processed by Smoothwall under this Agreement, including the information required by Article 28(3) of the Data Protection Regulation is described under Annex A for the relevant product as available on request.

 15.4 Smoothwall shall:

-(a) only process the Customer Data on the documented instructions of Customer and otherwise as necessary to perform its obligations described in the Agreement or as required by applicable EU or Member State law provided that Smoothwall informs Customer in writing of that legal requirement before processing unless that law prohibits this on important grounds of public interest;
+a. only process the Customer Data on the documented instructions of Customer and otherwise as necessary to perform its obligations described in the Agreement or as required by applicable UK law provided that Smoothwall informs Customer in writing of that legal requirement before processing unless that law prohibits this on important grounds of public interest;

-(c) implement and maintain all appropriate technical and organisational measures to ensure physical, organisational and logical security of the Personal Data as required by Data Protection Laws and which shall include protection against any Data Breach;
+c. implement and maintain all appropriate technical and organisational measures to ensure physical, organisational and logical security of the Personal Data as required by Data Protection Laws and which shall include protection against any Personal Data Breach;

-(j) on expiry or termination of the relevant processing for whatever reason cease all use of the Customer Data and shall, at the Customer’s election, destroy all Customer Data and/or transfer all Customer Data to the Customer or a nominated third party (in a format and a method defined by the Customer) unless applicable EU or Member State law requires storage of the Customer Data;
+j. on expiry or termination of the relevant processing for whatever reason cease all use of the Customer Data and shall, at the Customer’s election, destroy all Customer Data and/or transfer all Customer Data to the Customer or a nominated third party (in a format and a method defined by the Customer) unless applicable UK law requires storage of the Customer Data;

-15.5 The Customer hereby appoints Smoothwall as its agent for the purpose of entering into Standard Contractual Clauses on its behalf in relation to transfers of Customer Data outside of the EU or as otherwise required by Data Protection Law.
+15.5.
+The Customer hereby appoints Smoothwall as its agent for the purpose of entering into Standard Contractual Clauses on its behalf in relation to transfers of Customer Data outside of the UK or as otherwise required by Data Protection Law.

 16.1 The Customer agrees to indemnify, hold harmless, and defend Smoothwall against any and all claims, costs, and expenses (including without limitation lawyer’s fees) relating to or arising out of:

-(d) any assertion by a third party that any data or information provided to Smoothwall its servants or agents by the Customer is libellous or defamatory.
+d. any assertion by a third party that any data or information provided to Smoothwall its servants or agents by the Customer is libelous or defamatory.

 17. Limits of Liability